drym-org/qi/abe/labor-anonymized.md

 * An example implementation to motivate design improvements in feedback was provided
 * The design of feedback was improved
 * The feedback PR was reviewed
-* There was a suggestion to restrict fancy-app's scope in Qi to avoid tricky bugs in handling user input
+* There was a suggestion to restrict fancy-app's (a templatized function application library) scope in Qi to avoid tricky bugs in handling user input
 * fancy-app was restricted to just the fine-grained application form
 * The fancy-app PR was reviewed
 * It was pointed out that fanout does not accept arbitrary Racket expressions for N